 Monday’s COVID-19 numbers in SD

 RAPID CITY, S.D.
-(KEVN) - There were 78 new COVID-19 cases reported Monday in South Dakota.
-This brings the state’s total known case number to 121,819.
-One more person has died from the virus bringing the state’s total death toll to 1,981.
+(KEVN) - There were 42 new COVID-19 cases reported Monday in South Dakota.
+This brings the state’s total known case number to 122,079.
+Two more people have died from the virus bringing the state’s total death toll to 1,993.

-Pennington County reported 7 new cases, Butte County reported 4 new cases, and Corson, Meade and Fall River counties reported 1 new case.
+Pennington County reported 2 new cases, and Lawrence and Todd counties reported one new case each.

 Copyright 2021 KEVN.
 All rights reserved.